 Quality assurance and safety tests are crucial.
 Test and keep going.
 Keep innovating and evolving your product or service.
 Resolve when enough is enough – perhaps the service or product feature isn’t vital for right now.
 Do what’s best for business.
 Make trade-offs only if it’s a strategic imperative.

 Do you need strategic support with your go-to-market strategy?
 Our Authentic Brand Fractional CMOs have experience making strategic decisions about how and when to launch new products, services, and campaigns.
-Their strategic guidance, coupled with our Marketing Traction methodology, gives you the discipline and direction necessary to build agility within your organization that drives innovation and business results.
+Their strategic guidance, coupled with our Authentic Growth Methodology™, gives you the discipline and direction necessary to build agility within your organization that drives innovation and business results.
 Let’s connect to discuss what you’re trying to achieve and how we can help.